Amazing Handwriting Analysis Tips And Information For Beginners

 Handwriting Analysis Zones

 In handwriting analysis, there are three zones: upper, middle, and lower.
 The three zones represent the three major parts of the body.
-The upper zone connects to the head, the middle zone the torso, and the lower zone is the erogenous zones of the body.
+The upper zone connects to the head, the micentralone the torso, and the lower zoareas the body’s body’s erogenous zones.

 It is always good to tell which zone is more dominant in a person’s handwriting.

-The upper zone includes letters that touch the top line such as lower case l’s, t’s, and b’s.
-If it is their upper zone that is dominant, then they are probably more of an intellectual or philosophical person.
+The upper zone includes letters that touch the top line,, such as lowercase` l’s, t’s, and b’s.
+If their upper zone is dominant, then they are probably more of an intellectual or philosophical person.

-The middle zone includes most lowercase letters such as a, e, i, o, and u.
-If the middle zone is dominant then that person probably bases many of their decisions on their emotions.
-The heart is located in the middle zone, so they have a strong connection to their emotions and passions.
+The middle zone includes most lowercase letters such as a, e, i, o, and you.
+If the central area is dominant,, then that person probably bases many of their decisions on their emotions.
+The heart is located in the micentralone, so they strongly connect to their emfeelingsnd passions.

-The lower zone consists of all the letters that drop below the lower line such as lower case y’s, g’s, q’s, p’s, and j’s.
-If the lower zone is most dominant, then that person is probably a physical person.
+The lower zone consists of all the letters that drop below, the lower line, such as lowercase y’s, g’s, q’s, p’s, and j’s.
+If the lower zone is the most dominant, then that person is probably a physical person.
 They may be materialistic or have a big sexual appetite.

 Get a better sense of how these three zones aid you in analyzing someone’s handwriting with the book Handwriting Analysis Made Easy!